 (a) Administrative responsibilities.

-(1) A license holder or the license holder's designee must designate an individual who meets the qualifications and conditions set out in §97.244 of this chapter (relating to Administrator Qualifications and Conditions and Supervising Nurse Qualifications) to serve as the administrator of the agency.
+(1) A license holder, or the license holder's designee, must designate an individual who meets the qualifications and conditions set out in §558.244 of this division (relating to Administrator Qualifications and Conditions and Supervising Nurse Qualifications) to serve as the administrator of the agency.

-(2) A license holder or the license holder's designee must designate in writing an alternate administrator who meets the qualifications and conditions of an administrator to act in the absence of the administrator.
+(2) A license holder, or the license holder's designee, must designate in writing an alternate administrator who meets the qualifications and conditions of an administrator to act in the absence of the administrator.

 (b) Administrator responsibilities.